cjron128/java-chatbot/README.md

 - **Interactive Logs:** Outputs the conversation to a separate terminal in real-time for clarity.
 - **Scalable Architecture:** Easily extendable and configurable to support advanced features.
 - **Database-Backed Commands:**
-  - reset: Resets the current conversation and starts a new one.
+  - `reset`: Resets the current conversation and starts a new one.
-  - wipe: Deletes all conversation history from the database.
+  - `wipe`: Deletes all conversation history from the database.

 ## Prerequisites
 1. **Java Development Kit (JDK):** Version 11 or later.